 2) A new Signup and Payment policy has been adopted and approved by the SGL Board of Directors to help manage the tournament process.
 Please read this New Policy and be aware of the many changes, any new signups will have to agree to this new policy.
 Only 3 weeks of events at a time will be listed on the website for signups and will rotate weekly.

 3) After the midnight deadline, any no shows or cancellations without a good excuse will be charged the tournament fee.
 Players, who cancel or are unable to make the event and are listed on the pairing sheet that was sent to the course, will be charged the tournament entry fee.
 If an event becomes filled with alternates, players who have paid will have priority over players that haven’t.

 4) You must now have money in your player account or Pay On-Line by the deadline at midnight, to hold a place on the roster and to be included on the pairing sheet for Saturday's event.
 No cash will be accepted at the event.
 Individual account balances can be obtained by texting or e-mailing Dave at (480) 747-7821 or email@example.com.

-5) Pairings will be put together by the pairings committee and posted to the Golf Genius Portal and SGL Facebook page by Friday preceding the event; they will also be e-mailed to the players.
+5) Pairings will be put together by the pairings committee and posted to the Golf Genius Portal and SGL Facebook page by Friday preceding the event by the Tournament Coordinator; they will also be e-mailed to the players.
 Pairing requests can be made on the signup to play form before submitting and must be made prior to the deadline at midnight.

 Tee Box Policy: